sympy/sympy/doc/src/modules/mpmath/references.rst

 or cited for examples or mathematical definitions used in this documentation.
 References not listed here can be found in the source code.

 ..
-[AbramowitzStegun] M Abramowitz & I Stegun. *Handbook of Mathematical Functions, 9th Ed.*, Tenth Printing, December 1972, with corrections (electronic copy: http://www.math.ucla.edu/~cbm/aands/)
+[AbramowitzStegun] M Abramowitz & I Stegun. *Handbook of Mathematical Functions, 9th Ed.*, Tenth Printing, December 1972, with corrections

 ..
 [Bailey] D H Bailey.
 "Tanh-Sinh High-Precision Quadrature", http://crd.lbl.gov/~dhbailey/dhbpapers/dhb-tanh-sinh.pdf